 BIM is now the standard design protocol.
 One of the reasons for this is that design features are replaced with 'as-built' data during the construction process.
 Upon completion, the project owner has a digital twin of the completed project that is enormously useful in managing maintenance.
 By integrating the BIM model with the platform, 'as-manufactured' product data can be automatically included as well to further enrich the digital twin profile.

 From the holistic perspective, the primary benefits of an industry platform are that it:

 For the infrastructure supply chain, cost reduction is essential to bridge the global $15 Trillion gap between demand and expected funding resources we described above.

 Idencia is already serving manufacturers with product data transfer to their customers, as we will describe below.
 In the near future, the platform will also enable Smart Infrastructure by providing asset managers with product data produced from sensors embedded in or affixed to the products they purchase from the manufacturer.

-This Internet-of-Things (IoT) facility will enable manufacturers who participate on the platform to offer 'smart products' that will:
+This Internet-of-Things (IoT) facility will enable manufacturers who participate on the platform to offer 'smart products' will:

 It will all start by integrating manufacturers with their customers.

 The Customer Platform creates a nice win-win that saves asset managers money while manufacturers can charge more for their products.
 The North Carolina Department of Transportation estimated that it would save over $1 million annually by requiring all of its concrete vendors to include RFID tags in their products and transmit quality assurance data electronically through Idencia.

 Platform Possibility: Production data delivered in real-time to the customer.

 The manufacturer collects production data on a mobile device instead of a clipboard.
 The data is regularly synced with the manufacturer's web-hosted account and is simultaneously transferred to an account maintained by the manufacturer's customer.
 The customer's IT system calls this information from the account, thus leaving the customer in control.